Interstate 69

 IH 69 began in Texas as a 6.2 mile route alongside U.S. 77 between SH 44 at Robstown and IH 37 at Corpus Christi, with an official dedication on December 5, 2011.
 This portion was reclassified as IH 69E at the May 5, 2013 Route Numbering Committee meeting of AASHTO, because of the branch split of IH 69 south from Victoria.

 North from the merge of IH 69E and IH 69C near Victoria to Houston, IH 69 will directly overlay U.S. 59 along Segment 20, from Victoria to SH 99.
-Through Houston, IH 69 runs concurrent with U.S. 59 on Segment 19 while SH 99, the Grand Parkway, provides a tolled bypass and possible branch of IH 69.
-Work to upgrade U.S. 59 to Interstate standards started in 2015 between County Road 227 in Wharton County and Spur 10 in Fort Bend County.10
+Through the Houston area, IH 69 runs concurrent with U.S. 59 on Segment 19 while SH 99, the Grand Parkway, provides a tolled bypass and possible branch of IH 69.
+Signage for IH 69 was added along U.S. 59 from the north loop of IH 610, 35 miles to the Montgomery / Liberty County line in September 2012.
+Signs designating IH 69 within the IH 610 beltway in Houston were posted beginning in April 2015.

 IH 69 continues along U.S. 59 to depart Houston northward toward Cleveland (Segment 18 – from SH 99 to Lufkin).
-IH 69 will intersect U.S. 69 around Lufkin, a configuration that may result in some confusion.
+IH 69 converge with U.S. 69 around Lufkin.
 Northeast from there, IH 69 will angle to Nacogdoches via Segment 17, then continue to Carthage and Panola via Segment 16.
-Project development for IH 69 in Nacogdoches County identified a relief route on the west side of the city and reconstruction of 6.75 miles of U.S. 59 leading south from there.7

-A spur freeway (Segment 29), designated Interstate 369, is proposed to follow U.S. 59 north past Carthage to Texarkana, while IH 69 will turn east into Louisiana (via Segment 16 – Nacogdoches to Stonewall, Louisiana and Segment 15).
+A spur freeway (Segment 29), designated Interstate 369, is proposed to follow U.S. 59 north past Carthage to Texarkana, while IH 69 will turn east into Louisiana via Segment 16 – Nacogdoches to Stonewall, Louisiana and Segment 15.
 Approved by AASHTO on November 15, 2012, IH 369 constitutes a 4.2 mile long spur along U.S. 59, south from IH 30 on the west side of Texarkana to FM 93 and SL 151.
-Further south in Angelina County, a relief route east of Lufkin and Diboll was identified for IH 369, but without funding.7

 Route Information